 Cooperative development in existing buildings.

-Based on the "Masterplan Gründerzeit", the G'mischter Block completely redeveloped significant and previously unused parts of a Gründerzeit block in Favoriten together with the owners.
-In close coordination with the district and the neighbouring residents, a change in zoning was achieved, which became legally binding in September 2020.
+Based on the "Masterplan Gründerzeit" significant and previously unused parts of a Gründerzeit block in Favoriten were redeveloped entirely with the owners in the G'mischter Block.
+In close coordination with the district and the residents, a change in zoning was achieved, which became legally binding in September 2020.
 This means that more usable space can now be created on the ground floor.
-In addition to 75 rental flats, four commercial units will be built here: a shop, a kindergarten and two offices or surgeries.
+In addition to 75 rental apartments, four commercial units will be created here: a shop, a kindergarten and two offices or surgeries.
 The principle of mixed use is the central planning approach.

 Developing common goals in dialogue.

 The development of several properties in a Gründerzeit block with diverse ownership structures is always associated with a high degree of complexity.
-In order for a mixed-use development to actually work, there needs to be in-depth dialogue with different user groups about their needs and requirements, as well as intensive coordination between the developers, the planners, various experts and the administration, even in the early development phase.
+In order for mixed use to actually work, intensive coordination between the developers, the planners, various experts and the administration is required in addition to in-depth dialogues with different user groups about their needs and requirements, even in the early development phase.
 The G'mischter Block was strategically prepared with care and consistency over a period of more than two years, with intensive discussions already taking place in the initial phase.
-This has led to a consensual approach, which - already now and especially after the realisation - allows for coexistence within the block and also in the surrounding area.
-The use of the ground floor zone by the "handpicked" shop, among others, is a special feature.
-The concept provides for the presentation and sale of regional food.
-With an exhibition and working kitchen, a bar with a lounge area for tastings, lectures, private parties and public events, the restaurant is open to the residents of the neighbourhood.
+This has led to a consensual approach, which - already now and especially after the realization - enables a coexistence within the block and also in the surrounding area.
+The use of the ground floor zone by the business premises of "handverlesen" is a unique feature.
+The concept provides for the presentation and sale of regional foodstuffs.
+With an exhibition and working kitchen, a bar with lounge area for tastings, lectures as well as private celebrations and public events, the restaurant is open to the residents of the neighborhood.

-Lots of green in the densely built-up city.
+Lots of green in the densely constructed city.

-The G'mischter Block is also characterised by resource-saving construction and sustainable planting concepts.
-Planting areas and soil boxes are planned right from the start and are integrated into the building's shell structure, i.e. no separate static system is required.
-Hardy plant species guarantee longevity and low maintenance.
-A cantilevered band planted with a variety of plants and grasses visually separates the commercial areas on the ground floor from the offices and residential units above, on whose façade the interplay of cantilevered plant troughs is continued.
-This structures the façade and reduces heat radiation in summer.
+The G'mischter Block is also characterised by resource-saving constructional implementation and sustainable planting concepts.
+Planting areas and soil boxes are planned from the outset and are integrated into the building's shell structure, i.e. no separate static system is required.
+Resistant plant species guarantee longevity and low maintenance.
+A cantilevered band planted with a variety of plants and grasses visually separates the commercial areas on the ground floor from the offices and residential units above, on whose facade the interplay of the cantilevered plant troughs is continued.
+This structures the facade and reduces heat radiation in summer.
 In the inner courtyard, too, the intensively greened flat roofs and shady tree islands have a positive influence on the microclimate.

 Renewable energy & active cooling.